 If that’s the case, your only options are to remove the links to those files, reach out to the third party to ask about compression, or host the files locally on your own site so that we can compress them.

 This goes along with what we were saying above about the importance of content being ready to see and interact with as soon as possible.
 Ideally, all of the files and information needed to load the “above-the-fold” portion of your site—in other words, the portion of the site at the very top that the user can see immediately—should load first and load very quickly.
 There are various ways to do this, and taking care of the other items on this list will also help with this one.
 For example, making your images and file sizes as small as possible is a big part of it.
 But one of the most effective methods is to “inline” the CSS needed to render that portion of your page.

-Inlining CSS is a technique that involves identifying the most critical CSS styles to the initial page load, and then placing those styles (minified, ideally) inside a
+Inlining CSS is a technique that involves identifying the most critical CSS styles for the initial page load, and then placing those styles (minified, ideally) inside a

 <style> tag in the head of the site, so that the page looks like it should immediately, without the need to load any external CSS files.
 The main CSS file(s) can still be loaded, but the most important CSS is already rendered by the time the browser finishes reading the site head.